Geekfish/django-ajax-toolkit/README.rst

 JsonResponse
 ~~~~~~~~~~~~
-If you want to extend your views to work with ajax you may choose to return json data in your resposne.
+If you want to extend your views to work with ajax you may choose to return json data in your response.
 To make this easier you can use ``JsonResponse`` found in ``ajaxtoolkit.http``::

     from ajaxtoolkit.http import JsonResponse